conda/conda/docs/source/config.rst

 Add PIP as Python Dependency (add_pip_as_python_depedency)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add pip and setuptools as dependencies of python.
-This ensures pip and setuptools will always be installed any time python is installed.
+Add pip, wheel and setuptools as dependencies of python.
+This ensures pip, wheel and setuptools will always be installed any time python is installed.
 The default is ``True``.

 .. code-block:: yaml